 You’d be surprised how many products women use for vaginal dryness that aren’t actually approved for intra-vaginal use; they’re only intended for use outside the body.
 Additionally, lubes with flavors, warming or tingling elements, scents, etc. can cause reactions, and added sugars for flavoring can increase your risk of a yeast infection, so check the label and proceed with caution.

-To be sure you’re OK to insert the product vaginally, check that it’s certified for intra-vaginal use, like Gennev Intimate Moisture.
-Internally safe lubricant can alleviate painful sex experienced after pregnancy, or symptoms often experienced throughout menopause due to estrogen loss or estrogen dominance.
+To be sure you’re OK to insert the product vaginally, check that it’s certified for intra-vaginal use, like Gennev Intimate Moisture for painful sex.
+Internally safe lubricant can alleviate painful sex experienced after pregnancy, or symptoms often experienced throughout menopause due to estrogen dominance or estrogen loss.